slarmoo/.github/profile/webFrameworks/startUpReact/startUpReact.md

   - 20% React hooks
   - 10% Bundled using Babel
 - 10% - Multiple Git commits with meaningful comments.
-- 10% - Notes in your start up Git repository README.md file documenting what you have learned using services, node.js, mongodb, authentication, and webSockets.
+- 10% - Notes in your start up Git repository README.md file documenting what you have learned using React.

 ## Go celebrate